YecineA/elb-authentication-cognito/README.md

 ### **Try it**
-Browse to your ALB Domain name configured for the website : https://yourdomain.com **Make sure to use a new Private Window and or/clear your cookies if you want to logout/re authenticate as once you are logged in, the browser will store the Authentication cookie.**
+Browse to your ALB Domain name configured for the website : https://yourdomain.com.

+**Make sure to use a new Private Window and or/clear your cookies if you want to logout/re authenticate as once you are logged in, the browser will store the Authentication cookie.
+We do not cover the logout process, if this is something you also want to try, let me know in the comments!**

 ### **Delete Stack**